open-telemetry/opentelemetry-specification/specification/glossary.md

 ### Manual Instrumentation

-Coding against the OpenTelemetry API such as [Tracing API](trace/api.md) and [Metrics API](metrics/api.md) to collect telemetry from end-user code or shared frameworks (e.g. MongoDB, Redis, etc.).
+Coding against the OpenTelemetry API such as the [Tracing API](trace/api.md) and/or [Metrics API](metrics/api.md) to collect telemetry from end-user code or shared frameworks (e.g. MongoDB, Redis, etc.).

 ### Automatic Instrumentation